-Note that, immediately you stop taking your treatments, the symptoms would return immediately.
+Note that, immediately you stop taking your treatments, the symptoms will return immediately.

 Complications of Adenomyosis

-As a result of the prolonged, heavy menstrual bleeding seen in this condition, you may develop anemia (of chronic disorders), which may cause fatigue and other health problems.
+As a result of the prolonged, heavy menstrual bleeding seen in this condition, you may develop anaemia (of chronic disorders), which may cause fatigue and other health problems.

 Remember to always see your doctor whenever you notice any changes in your body.